By Laura GrandeUpdated Jul 19, 2019

 Sarah Price knows first-hand that flights with an energetic toddler can be trying.
 The mom of two lives in Iqaluit, a community that can only be reached by plane.
 “If we want to go anywhere, even just Walmart, it starts with a three-hour flight,” she says.
 Her one-and-a-half-year-old daughter screams, kicks and wiggles, even though she’s a frequent flyer.
 Like many parents, Price’s go-to is the family iPad.
 “It’s the one thing I can’t live without when flying,” she says.
 Here are a few more travel strategies for your next trip.

-Former flight attendant Francine Jackson* encountered her fair share of toddlers after seven years on the job.
+Before you go Former flight attendant Francine Jackson* encountered her fair share of toddlers after seven years on the job.
 One of her pro tips: If it’s a longer flight, avoid overlapping the flight with your tot’s naptime, and try to book an overnighter or post-bedtime flight instead.
 “I know that sounds terrifying,” says the Toronto mom of two.
 “They may fuss a little more than usual at first, but eventually they’ll be so tired they’ll fall asleep.”
 Corinne McDermott, founder of the website Have Baby Will Travel and also a mom of two, recommends selecting the seats closest to the washroom (and change table).
 Pack an extra T-shirt and hand wipes for yourself in case of a mishap.
 You can bring milk, formula or juice through security if your tot is under the age of two, but the Canadian Air Transport Security Authority suggests using a bag of frozen veggies to keep liquids cool (instead of ice or gel packs, which face restrictions).
 You can also refill a sippy cup with water after you’re through security.
 Consider boarding the plane last instead of first to shorten the amount of time you’re stuck in the seats with an antsy kid, and let your child stretch her legs at the gate before boarding.

-Keep your toddler busy by thinking of your flight in increments.
+On the plane Keep your toddler busy by thinking of your flight in increments.
 Every half-hour, introduce a new activity, Jackson suggests.
 (This can include snacks.)
 “It breaks up the flight, and it feels like time is going faster,” she says.
 If your child has the attention span, a tablet or DVD player (with kid-appropriate headphones) can be a lifesaver.
 McDermott is a believer in relaxing your usual screen-time rules.
 “The kids will see it as a treat,” she says.
 However, it’s best to pull out the tech last, once you’ve exhausted other “old-school” options, like books, colouring activities and sticker pads.
 Inexpensive dollar-store finds make great distractions (it’s not a big deal if they get lost or broken).
 Put each activity into a zip-lock bag to keep things organized, or attach toys to a set of stroller links so you’re not constantly fishing under the seats.
 For an extra element of fun, Jackson suggests gift-wrapping each new toy.
 Avoid round objects that roll off the tray table (choose triangular crayons instead of regular ones).